AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/request-course.rst

        your notebooks.
 This is easy for hub use, but makes it harder to copy the notebooks out of the hub to use on your own computers.
 This is something we are working on.

-12. Time period and expiry date - default is six months after the course is over, by which time data will be removed.
-But if it will be used the next year, then we'll keep it up until then.
-We intentionally replace the course directories every year both for security and to encourage you to use maintainable processes!